PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-Secrets-Management.md

 were originally added.
 The `-Name` parameter retrieves the secret associated with that name.
 The `-Vault` parameter defaults to the local vault.
+The `-AsPlainText` switch will return a string secret as plain text.
+By default a string secret will be returned as a secure string.
-The returned object will be the original stored secret type.
+For all other secret types the returned object will be the original stored secret type.

 `Get-Secret` returns a single secret and will result in an error if passed an empty string.